Living With Bipolar Disorder: What to Know

 ❓ How do I know if I have bipolar disorder?

-❓ Is bipolar disorder permanent?
+❓ Is bipolar disorder the same as mood swings?

 ❓ What is the difference between bipolar I and bipolar II?

-❓ Can bipolar disorder affect daily routines and relationships?
+❓ Can stress trigger bipolar disorder episodes?

 Sources & References